Evinta: Format

-Evinta was released in three separate formats - jewel case, limited edition and deluxe edition.
-The jewel case and limited editions both contained disks one and two, with the limited edition coming in digipak format with a 24-page booklet and being shipped to independent retailers only, compared with the jewel case being for general retail.
+Evinta was released in three separate formats: jewel case, limited edition and deluxe edition.

+The jewel case and limited editions both contained discs one and two, with the limited edition coming in digipak format with a 24-page booklet and being shipped to independent retailers only, compared with the jewel case being for general retail.

 The deluxe edition came with a 64-page, 12-inch hardback book and the third disk.
 Music from the third disk, however, is intended to be released separately in due course.

 The book and booklet both contained pictures from My Dying Bride's history, with a brief paragraph for every major release, as well as lyrics.
 However, the booklet missed out certain lyrics, and the deluxe edition removed the paragraph for the album The Light at the End of the World.

 Quotations

 "In Your Dark Pavilion" recycles fragments of "A Kiss to Remember" and "For My Fallen Angel" from Like Gods of the Sun, and "From Darkest Skies" from The Angel and the Dark River.

 "Of Lilies Bent With Tears" is based on "Your River" from Turn Loose the Swans.

 "That Dress And Summer Skin" recycles the lyrics from "My Wine In Silence" from Songs of Darkness, Words of Light.

-The opening lines of "The Music Of Flesh" are borrowed from "The Crown Of Sympathy" from Turn Loose the Swans, while the ending of "Seven Times She Wept" quote "Sear Me MCMXCIII" from the same album.
+The opening lines of "The Music of Flesh" are borrowed from "The Crown Of Sympathy" from Turn Loose the Swans, while the ending of "Seven Times She Wept" quote "Sear Me MCMXCIII" from the same album.